Espen Bugge Pettersen

 Espen Bugge Pettersen (born 10 May 1980) is a Norwegian former footballer who played as a goalkeeper.
 He was capped seven times for the Norway national team.
-Bugge Pettersen is currently managing director at Sandefjord Fotball.
+Bugge Pettersen is currently managing director at Odd.

 Club career

 Early career

 Bugge Pettersen started his career in the local clubs Tønsberg FK and Eik-Tønsberg, and moved to Sandefjord Fotball before the 2002season.
 In the nine seasons he played in Sandefjord, he played 240 of 250 possible league matches.

 Molde

 On 31 July 2010, it was announced that Bugge Pettersen was sold from Sandefjord to Molde FK, signing a 3 1/2-year contract.
 In his second season in Molde, he won the league championship with Ole Gunnar Solskjær as manager, and won the Kniksen award as the best goalkeeper in Tippeligaen.

 Bugge Pettersen played 123 consecutive first-team matches for Sandefjord and Molde, from he missed the Tippeliga-match against Start on 1 October 2007, until Solskjær decided to let the second-choice goalkeeper, Elias Valderhaug, play the last two league-games after Molde won Tippeligaen in 2011.